my-lambda-projects/Lambda/WEEKS/wk1/0-notes/d4/display.md

 #### Inline Block

-An element set to `inline-block` is very similar to inline in that it will set inline with the natural flow of text (on the “baseline”).
+An element set to `inline-block` is very similar to inline in that it will set inline with the natural flow of text (on the “baseline").
 The difference is that you are able to set a `width` and `height` which will be respected.

 ![](chrome-extension://css-tricks.com/wp-content/uploads/2011/09/inline-block.png "inline-block")

 #### Block

 A number of elements are set to `block` by the browser UA stylesheet.
 They are usually container elements, like `<div>`, `<section>`, and `<ul>`.
-Also text “blocks” like `<p>` and `<h1>`.
+Also text “blocks" like `<p>` and `<h1>`.
 Block level elements do not sit inline but break past them.
 By default (without setting a width) they take up as much horizontal space as they can.

 ![](chrome-extension://css-tricks.com/wp-content/uploads/2011/09/block.png "block")